WebReflection/highlighted-code/README.md

   * `HighlightedCode.insertText(text:string)` to programmatically insert some text where the selection is.
   * `HighlightedCode.library:hljs` a getter to retrieve the imported [hljs library](https://highlightjs.org/), usable to register missing PLs or do something else.

+## Exports

+The main export uses all default languages included in *highlight.js*, but there are other variants:

+  * `highlighted-code/web`, which includes only JS, TS, JSON, CSS, and HTML or XML
+  * `highlighted-code/sql`, which includes only SQL

+These variants are much lighter than default module.

 ## F.A.Q.

 <details>